perrette/papers/docs/configuration.md

 on, any `papers` command will know about these settings: no need to specify bibtex file or files directory.

+Running `papers install` again *updates* the existing configuration: options you pass change, everything else is kept.
+Pass `--reset` to discard the existing configuration and start over from defaults.
+Use `--no-prompt` to accept all defaults non-interactively (at the prompts, `Enter` accepts the proposed default, typing a value sets it, and `unset` clears it).

 Type `papers status -v` to check your configuration.

 You also notice a cache directory.
 All internet requests such as crossref